XuehaiPan/Dev-Setup/README.md

 Make your own setup scripts.
 Add a new config file to the script:

 1. fork this repository;
-2. copy the contents of the config file to a temp file `temp.txt`;
+2. copy the contents of your config file to a temp file `temp.txt`;
 3. replace all identifiers of your home directory with `$HOME` in `temp.txt`;
 4. replace all identifiers of your user name with `$USER` in `temp.txt`;
 5. replace all `\` with `\\` in `temp.txt`;